Last updated on

 I had a friend who talked a lot about her own problems.
 She also wasn’t a very good listener.
-He seemed to zone out whenever I talked or interrupt.
+She seemed to zone out whenever I talked or interrupt.

 At first, I didn’t even notice.
 After a few months, it started getting annoying.
-After a few more months, I tried hinting that he should be a better listener, but when he didn’t change, I got worse and worse at returning his calls.
+After a few more months, I tried hinting that she should be a better listener, but when she didn’t change, I got worse and worse at returning her calls.

 Maybe I could have done it better, and part of me feels bad for how it turned out.
 But since I mentioned that I didn’t feel listened to and there was no change, I didn’t know what else to do, and I had no energy left to be her therapist anymore.

 To make sure that I don’t make the same mistake she did, I ask myself: Whose person’s world am I the most in?
 If I talk a lot about myself, I make sure to spend a similar amount of time in my friend’s world by showing genuine interest in them.

 Are you generally negative or positive?

 Sometimes, things suck and we have the right to be negative.
 But if we make negativity a habit and talk about how bad things are as a rule more than as an exception, friends tire.